bigmlcom/bigmler/docs/index.rst

 ``--batch-anomlay-score-tag`` *TAG*   Retrieves batch anomaly scores that were
                                       tagged with tag to delete them ``--logistic-regression-tag`` *TAG*   Retrieves logistic regressions
                                       that were tagged with
+                                      tag to delete them ``--linear-regression-tag`` *TAG*     Retrieves linear regressions
+                                      that were tagged with
                                       tag to delete them ``--topic-model-tag`` *TAG*           Retrieves topic models that were tagged